keycloak/keycloak-community/design/rich-authorization-requests.md

 ### Authorization Server Metadata

-These parameters should be added to the .well-known/openid-configuration:
+This parameter must be added to the .well-known/openid-configuration:

-- **authorization_details_supported**

-The AS advertises support for "authorization_details" using the metadata parameter "authorization_details_supported" of type boolean.

-- **authorization_data_types_supported**
+- **authorization_details_types_supported**

-The authorization data types supported can be determined using the metadata parameter "authorization_data_types_supported", which is an JSON array.
+The authorization data types supported can be determined using the metadata parameter "authorization_details_types_supported", which is an JSON array.

 ### Client Metadata

-- **authorization_data_types**
+- **authorization_details_types**

-Clients announce the authorization data types they use in the new dynamic client registration parameter "authorization_data_types".
+Clients announce the authorization data types they use in the new dynamic client registration parameter "authorization_details_types".

 ### Authorization Request

+As per spec,
-The `authorization_details` request parameter will be used to specify authorization requirements in all places where the "scope" parameter is used for the same purpose, examples include:
+The `authorization_details` request parameter CAN be used to specify authorization requirements in all places where the "scope" parameter is used for the same purpose, examples include: